 January 6th is celebrated in Christendom as the day the Three Kings, the Magi, the Wise Men arrived in Bethlehem to present the Baby Jesus with three portentous gifts: gold, frankincense, and myrrh.
 Today Three Kings Day (or the Epiphany), is celebrated by its very own cake.

-According to tradition the King Cake makes its first appearance on Twelfth Night, or the eve of the Epiphany, and continues to be a party centerpiece through Mardi Gras, when the winter festivities screech to a halt and the weeks of Lenten penance begin.
+According to tradition the Galette des Rois, or King Cake, makes its first appearance on Twelfth Night, or the eve of the Epiphany, and continues to be a party centerpiece through Mardi Gras, when the winter festivities screech to a halt and the weeks of Lenten penance begin.

 In France, the cake is called a galette des rois (king cake), but there is not just one kind.
 In her book French Farmhouse Cooking, Susan Herrmann Loomis explains that in January…

 Patisserie and boulangerie shelves fill with galettes, which differ according to geography.
 In the north of France, the galette is a flat, shiny round of puff pastry usually filled with frangipane, or almond cream.
 In the south of France, the galette is made of brioche, usually flavored with lemon zest.
 In Brittany, galettes resemble Breton Cake studded with candied fruit.
 All contain a fève.

 Fèves are tiny porcelain figurines made specially for galettes des rois (king cake); in earlier days a coin or dried bean (fève) was used.

 The word fève carried over to the current incarnation that has expanded to include a multitude of imagery, from religious figures to farm animals to celebrities.
 Some fèves are issued in limited edition and are collected by “fabophiles, ”